 How to Remove Information from Credentials

-If you have fields on your credentials that you would like to become blank, include a header in you spreadsheet that relates to this field, and then leave the column empty, with no data.
-When the spreadsheet is uploaded and the correct attribute assigned to this column, this will then remove all the data that was originally populating that field.
+If you have fields on your credentials you would like to become blank, include a header in your spreadsheet related to this field, and leave the column empty with no data.
+When the spreadsheet is uploaded and the correct attribute is assigned to this column, this will then remove all the original data populating that field.

 Important Note: If you do not want to update a specific field using spreadsheet upload, remove the relevant column from your spreadsheet.